Lists

 Doris Blackburn: married to Maurice Blackburn and fellow Labor party member, she was upset at his treatment by the Labor party, so following his death she stood as an Independent candidate for Maurice's old seat of Bourke at the 1946 election, which she won and held until 1949.

-Maurice Blackburn: a lawyer and member of the Labor party, in 1914 he entered the Victorian Legislative Assembly as the member for the Essendon, but lost his seat in 1917.
-He returned to practising law, establishing the firm Maurice Blackburn & Co. in 1921.
+a lawyer and member of the Labor party, in 1914 he entered the Victorian Legislative Assembly as the member for the Essendon, but lost his seat in 1917.
+He returned to practicing law, establishing the firm Maurice Blackburn & Co. in 1921.
 In 1925 he returned to parliament as the member for Fitzroy, but resigned in 1934 so he could contest the Federal seat of Bourke which he won and held until he lost at the 1943 election.
 During this time he was expelled twice from the Labor party, the last time in 1941 when he served as an independent for the remainder of his term.

-Susan Davies: the former shool teacher joined the Labor Party in 1993, and was the Labor candidate for Gippsland West in the 1996 Victorian state election.
+Susan Davies: the former school teacher joined the Labor Party in 1993, and was the Labor candidate for Gippsland West in the 1996 Victorian state election.
 When the incumbent Alan Brown resigned, she resigned from the Labor party and contested the by-election as independent which she subsequently won.
 She held her seat in 1999 election but soon after her seat was abolished.

 Paul Filing: a former Canberra flat mate of John Howard, in 1990 he was elected to the House of Representatives as the Liberal member for Moore.
 In 1995 he lost Liberal endorsement so he resigned from the party and stood as an independent, holding the seat at the 1996 election.
 In 1998 he was defeated and left politics.